Fistulas

 • Avoid infection

 Ask your nurse or doctor about the different types of dressing available.
 You can get many of these on prescription.
-If you have a permanent fistula that needs on-going surgical dressings, you can be issued with a ‘Medical Exemption Certificate’ to get free NHS prescriptions.
+If you need long-term dressings, you might be able to get a ‘Medical Exemption Certificate’.
+This makes NHS prescriptions free if you live in England.
+Prescriptions in Scotland, Wales and Northern Ireland are already free.
 Talk to your IBD team or GP to find out whether you are eligible.

 Living with Crohn's